Skip to Content

 The floating islands at Lake Titicaca, just outside Puno, were part of my itinerary for this last trip, but miscommunication between me and the tour operator ruined my plans.

-From the pictures I've seen, these islands are made of mud, aquatic plants and any other natural debris the people who live there can find.
+From the pictures, these islands are made of mud, aquatic plants, and any other natural debris the people who live there can find.

 3. Huaraz

-I'd like to think of Huaraz as the underground tourist stop.
-Not nearly as popular as Cusco and nearby Machu Picchu, but still a lot to see.
+I'd like to think of Huaraz as an underground tourist stop.
+It's not nearly as popular as Cusco and nearby Machu Picchu, but there's still a lot to see.
+Near the town are UNESCO-listed ruins (Chavin de Huantar), a glacier (Pastoruri), and lakes (Llanganuco).

 4. Máncora